TomShacham/http4js/docs/Request-and-response-api/index.md

 }
 ```

-We also have `Res` helpers to be succinct
+We also have `Res` helpers to be more descriptive

 ```typescript
 Res.OK